To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He said education, and fighting poverty and crime were high on the ANC’s agenda.

 “The fight against crime is everybody’s business.
-We have to do our share to prevent crime and deal with the consequences.”

 “We believe the anti-crime plans we are developing will be effective,” he said.